 Managed IT Services for Pickering Businesses

 Managed IT services in Pickering means handling the specific demands of Durham Region businesses: retail/office HQs clusters, proximity to Ajax and Whitby, and operational patterns shaped by Ontario Power Generation nuclear operations and the Pickering Town Centre corridor.
-Fusion Computing delivers co-managed and fully managed IT tiered by scope, pricing from $130/user/month co-managed or $180 fully managed.
+Fusion Computing delivers co-managed and fully managed IT tiered by scope, pricing at $180/user/month fully managed; co-managed priced separately based on scope.

 According to Ontario Power Generation’s November 2025 announcement on the Pickering B refurbishment, the CAD$26.8 billion program covers four CANDU reactors (units 5 through 8), is expected to create 30,500 jobs during refurbishment and sustain another 6,700 jobs through operation, with the Project Execution Phase beginning in early 2027 and completion targeted for the mid-2030s.
 Fusion Computing supports Tier-2 and Tier-3 nuclear-ecosystem suppliers across Durham Region with CIS Controls v8.1-aligned managed IT built for NDA-heavy, audit-ready environments.